Taking Care Of A New Baby? Mom Hacks That Will Actually Help

 Swaddle Your New Baby

 Most babies cry less, sleep better and feel soothed when they are swaddled.

 Some babies will resist being swaddled but you have a better chance of it working for you if you start swaddling right from birth.

 Learn how to do it – it’s easy.
-Ask the nurses to show you how when you are in the hospital or see the video below.
+Ask the nurses to show you how when you are in the hospital or see the video above.
 (Notice how the second baby fusses, then calms down when swaddled – proof that swaddling does work to calm babies!)

 However, if you cannot be bothered, then use the Velcro swaddles like the one below.

 Sleep-Train Your New Baby Early